corda/corda/docs/source/threat-model/corda-threat-model.md

 An attacker who gains access to the machine running the Node attempts to read memory from the JVM process.

-An attacker with access the file-system attempts to read the Node's cryptographic key-store, containing the private identity keys.
+An attacker with access the file-system attempts to read the node's cryptographic key-store, containing the private identity keys.

  **Impact**